Salem-News.com - November 20, 2009 - 2:29 pm

 The AC-130 Spectre gunship earned the nickname "Puff the Magic

-Dragon during the war in SE Asia.
+Dragon" during the war in SE Asia.
 Courtesy: taskforceomegainc.org

 The POW Network says that because of the identification problems of the first excavation, the families of the Savannakhet AC130 considered the information given them about their loved ones very carefully.
-The families of Robert Simmons and Edwin Pearce for years, actively resisted the U.S. Government's identification, which is in both cases reportedly based on a single tooth.

-These families insisted that they do not know if their men are alive or dead, and they wanted the books are kept open until further proof that there is no longer any hope for their survival.
+These families insisted that they do not know if their men are alive or dead, and they wanted the books kept open until further proof that there is no longer any hope for their survival.

 In January 1991, a federal judge ruled that when the Simmons family collected death benefits, they lost the right to question whether he was dead.